 ’Tis the season for hitting the slopes, followed by craft cocktails and Vermont’s finest lagers.
 Don’t worry if you’re not so into the whole skiing thing though, après life is open to all in these parts.

-With multiple ski-in, ski-out resorts like Stowe, Mount Snow, Jay Peak, Okemo, and Smuggler’s Notch, to name a few, there are countless cozy places to imbibe.
+With multiple ski-in, ski-out resorts such as Stowe, Mount Snow, Jay Peak, Okemo, and Smuggler’s Notch, to name a few, there are countless cozy places to imbibe.
 Whether you’re going for casual light bites and brews al fresco, or a fancy afternoon by a roaring fire, here’s where you should sip and be seen in VT.

 01 of 05